warhog/fpvlaptracker/README.md

 ## features
 - uses your analog vtx to do the lap detection
 - 48 channels supported
-- standalone (app) and connected mode available
+- standalone (app) or connected mode (web frontend) available for single practicing or fun with friends
 - connected mode supports up to 8 tracker units and comfortable access using web ui
+- 2ms accuracy (tested with 4 parallel nodes)

 ## how does it work?
 the tracker unit measures the video signal strength (rssi) of the selected video channel to detect laps using peak detection. it has a stand alone mode for single participants or a connected mode supporting multiple participants and a web ui. in standalone mode the tracker unit is controlled using bluetooth and a mobile app for configuration and single user race (e.g. practicing). the connected mode is used with any hardware that can run the java software backend.